208cai5099/Data-Analysis-Projects-in-Python/README.md

 ## NYC Motor Collisions Analysis
 I visualized the collision frequency of vehicles across zip codes, time of day, and time of year.
-I also created a random forest model to predict the number of casualities based on multiple factors, but the accuracy is low.
+I also created a random forest model to predict the number of casualities based on multiple factors, but it turned out it was not a suitable model for this context.
+Simple statistics, such as mode or average, was better for this problem.

 9/28/22
 I uploaded the analysis in Jupyter Notebook.